jlab-code/MethylStar/docs/runPipeline.md

 Q. Quit

 ```
 Select one of the options by typing the corresponding value and pressing 'ENTER'.
 Type 'Q' to Quit.
+(Not case sensitive)

 > **_NOTE:_** Before running the pipeline, please edit the configuration file under option ```C. Configuration``` .